Functions

 ; prints: I'm Jim

-A more typical use of closures is that they are returned from functions while enclosing on function’s context.
-Each function runs in its own context, so it’s not that different than the example above.
+A more typical use of closures is that they are returned from functions while enclosing the function’s context.
+Each function runs in its own context, so it’s not that different from the example above.

 make-adder: fn { a } { closure { b } { a + b } }